Purchasing council land

 • a sketch showing the dimensions and position of the land you are applying for in relation to your property

-• to describe the boundary features and their dimensions, particularly the height, if you intend to enclose the land with walls or fences
+• to indicate the boundary features and their dimensions, particularly the height, if you intend to enclose the land with walls or fences

-• to be aware of the fees involved if your application progresses - application fee £240, planning application fee £462, valuation fee of £360 and legal fee £350
+• to be aware of the fees involved if your application progresses - application fee £240, valuation fee £360, legal fee £350 and planning permission fee (you can use the Planning Portal fee calculator for a full planning application for 'other material change of use of a building or land')

 Land application process